-While he worked on the maser, not too many others showed much interest in his idea, he once said, so "...we could work along peacefully on it in a graduate student kind of style for three years, and we finally made it work and nobody else was trying to do it that I knew of."
+While he worked on the maser, not too many others showed much interest in his idea, so “we could work along peacefully on it in a graduate student kind of style for three years, and we finally made it work and nobody else was trying to do it that I knew of.”

 In 1953, he, Gordon, and Zeiger demonstrated a working device, which Townes called the maser, which stands for microwave amplification by stimulated emission of radiation.
 They patented the device through Columbia University.

-While still at Columbia, Townes in 1956 was offered a consulting job with Bell Labs, where he would visit the Labs, talk to people, look at projects, and exchange ideas.
-"Well, that was a nice kind of consulting job, so I accepted it."
+In 1956, while still at Columbia, Townes was offered a consulting job with Bell Labs, where he would visit the labs, talk to people, look at projects and exchange ideas.
+“Well, that was a nice kind of consulting job, so I accepted it.”

-Townes, still thinking about stimulating the emission of light, stopped in to see Schawlow, now his brother-in-law (see sidebar) who had been at the Labs for about five years.
+Townes, still thinking about stimulating the emission of light, stopped in to see Schawlow, now his brother-in-law, who had been at the labs for about five years.
 The two scientists had collaborated in the past and in 1955 co-authored the book Microwave Spectroscopy.
-Schawlow later described the collaboration. "...I was beginning to think seriously about the possibility of extending the maser principle from the microwave region to shorter wavelengths, such as the infrared region of the spectrum.
-It turned out that he was also thinking about this problem, so we decided to look at the problem together."
+Schawlow later described the collaboration: “I was beginning to think seriously about the possibility of extending the maser principle from the microwave region to shorter wavelengths, such as the infrared region of the spectrum.
+It turned out that he was also thinking about this problem, so we decided to look at the problem together.”

-By using mirrors, Schawlow thought that their dimensions could be adjusted so that the laser would have only one frequency, that a particular frequency would be chosen within a line width, and that the mirror size could be adjusted so that even slight off-angle motion could be dampened.
+By using mirrors, Schawlow thought that their dimensions could be adjusted so that this new device — dubbed a laser — would have only one frequency, that a particular frequency would be chosen within a line width and that the mirror size could be adjusted so that even slight off-angle motion could be dampened.
 In effect, he was eliminating most of the cavity and keeping only the two ends.

 U.S. Patent #2,929,922